Gordon Darcy Lilo: Career

 Lilo worked as a permanent secretary for the Ministries of Finance and of the Environment before entering politics.
-He was elected to the National Parliament of the Solomon Islands in 2001.
+He was elected to the National Parliament of the Solomon Islands in 2001 as an independent.

+In 2006, he formed the Solomon Islands Party for Rural Advancement being its leader since then.

 In November 2011, Prime Minister Danny Philip fired Lilo, his Finance Minister, and Central Bank Governor Rick Hou, accusing both of undermining his government.
 Philip had been accused of misusing and misappropriating a $10 million national development fund, which had been allocated to Solomon Islands from the government of Taiwan.
 In response to his sacking, Lilo told reporters, "No one undermined the prime minister, but he undermined himself by abusing his powers and the highest office in the country.
 He sacked us to create a vacuum to lure MPs from the opposition."
 Lilo further criticized Philips, "What he (Mr Philip) did was unbelievable, unacceptable and sickening."